How to Move a Disk to another Computer in Windows 11

 Install the Disk on a new computer

-Once you get the Disk out of the old computer, please take it to the new one and install it.
+Once you remove the Disk from the old computer, please take it to the new one and install it.
 If the disks are external, plug them into the computer.
 If the disks are internal, ensure the computer is turned off and then physically install the disks in that computer.

 Turn on the computer, and Windows might most likely identify and install the Disk.
 If not, use the steps below to install.